 - Postpartum depression is significant, often called clinical depression that occurs soon after having a baby.
 Some health professionals call it postpartum nonpsychotic depression.

-- This condition occurs in some of women, usually within a few months of delivery.
+- This condition occurs in some women, usually within a few months of delivery.

 - Symptoms include depressed mood, tearfulness, inability to enjoy pleasurable activities, trouble sleeping, fatigue, appetite problems, thoughts of suicide, feelings of inadequacy as a parent, and impaired concentration.